Anne Rimmen

 Anne Elgård Rimmen (born 11 September 1981 in Denmark) is a presenter and former sports anchor for NRK Sport.
 She was born in Denmark, but moved to Norway as a three-year-old.
-She is the domestic partner of Ailo Gaup, and together they have a son and a daughter.

 Rimmen studied journalism at University of Queensland in Brisbane, Australia.
 She started her TV career as a video journalist, program manager and editor in Tel Telemark's editorial in Skien.
 After this, Rimmen worked for the magazine RED and in TVNorge s sports editorial.
 After joining NRK in September 2007, she was primarily affiliated with NRK Sport, where she was, among other things, the presenter for OL-studio at 2012 Summer Olympics studio from London in addition to being a sports anchor in Dagsrevyen and other news programs on NRK.
 In the spring of 2011 she was co-hosted the Melodi Grand Prix broadcast together with Per Sundnes.

 In 2014 she was the presenter for the NRK program Monsen på villspor.

 Anne Rimmen is the sister of TV-personalities Morten Stokstad and Marte Stokstad.
+She is the domestic partner of Ailo Gaup, and together they have a son and a daughter.